 Quantum Computing (1)

 Quantum computing could eventually transform medicine, break formerly reliable encryption, and revolutionize communications and artificial intelligence.
 While the Fourth Industrial Revolution has been built on technologies at a molecular level by integrating the physical, biological, and digital worlds, the advent of quantum computing means that the fifth wave of technology may largely take place at an atomic scale.
-However, despite recent advances, only a handful of guantum algorithms exist and it remains an open question whether guantum computers will truly outshine their classical peers.
+However, despite recent advances, only a handful of quantum algorithms exist - and it remains an open question whether quantum computers will truly outshine their classical peers.

-Nafath Issue 16

-21

 Advanced Materials (2)

-From the Stone Age to the

-Bronze Age, and to the Iron

-Age, every major advancement

-for human civilization has

-been driven by development

-in materials.
-In today's Silicon

-Age, semiconducting materials

-underpin the microelectronic

-devices and information

-technologies that enable

-much of modern living.
-Now,

-new materials are needed - to

-improve our collective quality

-of life, and to ensure greater

-environmental sustainability

-for the planet.
-Materials science

-and engineering research are

-constantly moving forward to

-Advanced Materials for big

-Ink-jet printed graphene.
+From the Stone Age to the Bronze Age, and to the Iron Age, every major advancement for human civilization has been driven by development in materials.
+In today's Silicon Age, semiconducting materials underpin the microelectronic devices and information technologies that enable much of modern living.
+Now, new materials are needed - to improve our collective quality of life, and to ensure greater environmental sustainability for the planet.
+Materials science and engineering research are constantly moving forward to help address these goals.